Why the “Harry Potter” Saga Didn’t Receive Any Valuable Oscars (and Why the “Lord of the Rings” Did)

 But there’s more than magic that withheld us an Oscar.
 When you’re watching Lord of the Rings, you really feel the magnitude of the story.
 The battles are heroic.
 The movies are thrilling from beginning to end, and Peter Jackson tries to make every aspect of the plot as epic as possible.
 David Yates, however, loves quiet scenes, where few things happen.
 I’m deeply sorry to say this, but from the moment the trio goes camping in Deathly Hallows – Part One, the movie becomes really slow and is actually boring.
 The movie is packed with silent scenes in which the main characters just look at each other and feel some sort of emotion.
 I couldn’t help thinking, was the book that boring?
 Absolutely not, a lot of things happened.
 Yates just omitted them and focused on the emotional side of the story.

 Yates also thought it was unnecessary for the actors to articulate anything anymore.
 This is especially true for Ron and Neville, who start to mumble awful phrases.
 Has anybody understood what Ron said when seeing Ginny when they reenter Hogwarts in Deathly Hallows – Part Two? or Neville in his introduction about the new life at Hogwarts?
 Yates also ruined every love scene in the book.
 I hate those moments, such as when Ron says to Hermoine that she still has some toothpaste on her lips, or when Ginny ties Harry’s shoelaces.
 Those scenes are not romantic, they are awkward.

-Why did we like the Harry Potter movies of David Yates?
+Why did we like the Harry Potter movies by David Yates?
 Because we loved the books.
 In actuality, the movies were of very low quality.
-Not magical, not epic, and overall a disgrace to the work of JK Rowling.
+Not magical, not epic, and overall a disgrace to the work of J.K.
+Rowling.